The Ultimate Camping Dictionary

 Acronym for "leave no trace".
 The act of leaving a pitch or camping ground as you found it upon arrival.

 A person who leads a caravan or motorhome rally.

 Maximum Authorised Weight.
 The maximum weight of a vehicle or trailer, including the maximum load that can be carried safely while used on the road.

 Breakdown insurance from the Caravan and Motorhome Club.

 [ ney-kay-shuhn ]

-A portmandeau of naked and vacation.
+A portmanteau of naked and vacation.
 The act of holidaying naked [on a campsite or as part of a club].
+Find out more here.